DXRacer Racing Series Review

 Our Analysis and Test Results

-Our most significant metric — and the one that comes to mind immediately when thinking of these products — is our set of comfort assessments, which constitute 50% of the final score for each of these chairs.
-Our diverse panel of judges rated and scored how comfortable the backrest, armrests, and seat of each chair is, as well as how many hours they could routinely sit in each seat before they became unduly uncomfortable.
+Our most significant metric — and the one that comes to mind immediately when thinking of these products — is comfort.
+Our diverse panel of judges rated and scored how comfortable the backrest, armrests, and seat of each chair are, as well as how many hours they could routinely sit in each seat before they became unduly uncomfortable.
 The DXRacer received overall great marks from our judges across the board.

-The lumbar support is also quite aggressive on this chair, with a more severe curvature than some of the other models, so this chair can be a bit uncomfortable if your spine has a more subdued S-curve, OR if you are a chronic sloucher.
+The lumbar support is quite aggressive on this chair, with a more severe curvature than some of the other models in our test suite.
+This renders the chair uncomfortable if your spine has a more subdued S-curve, OR if you are a chronic sloucher.
 Some of our testers also noticed increased perspiration while sitting in this chair, especially where the lumbar pad is, making it slightly less comfortable for those in hotter climates.

-It was a similar story when it came to the armrests on this chair, with only a single judge scoring them in the middle of the group, rather than at the top.
-These high marks across the board meant that most testers would be more than happy to sit in this chair for 8-10 hours a day, while a few were able to sit for 12 or more hours comfortably.
-Even the judge least enthusiastic about this chair found it to be more than suitable for 4-6 hours of sitting.
+It was a similar story when it came to the armrests on this chair, with only a single judge giving it less than a top score.
+These high marks across the board meant that most testers would be more than happy to sit in this chair for eight to ten hours a day, while a few were able to sit for 12 or more hours comfortably.
+Even the judge least enthusiastic about this chair found it to be more than suitable for four to six hours of sitting.

 The armrests are almost fully adjustable, allowing you to move them forward and back, up and down, and swivel them, though you can't adjust how close they are to you.
-Despite this, the majority of our panel was more than happy with them and rated them all quite high.
+Despite this, most of our panel was more than happy with them and rated them all quite high.

-The reclining lever is also fairly responsive and it is fairly easy to get this chair into an ergonomic seating position, though the armrests can hit the underside of the desk, depending on the structure of your desk.
+The reclining lever is also fairly responsive, making it easy to get this chair into an ergonomic seating position, though the armrests can hit the underside of the desk, depending on the height of your desk.

 For our next group of evaluations, we rated and scored the apparent durability of each office chair.
-While it is hard to conclusively make claims about the durability after only a few months of testing on a single unit, we also combed through practically every other user review of this chair we could find when determining the scores, looking for commonly encountered issues.
+While it is hard to conclusively make claims about the durability after only a few months of testing on a single unit, we spent a fair amount of time researching user experiences looking for commonly encountered issues.
 We also looked for any damage sustained in the course of our testing.
-Altogether, these evaluations account for 10% of the total score, but because these chairs can get pricey, we feel this is a valuable metric that deserves some attention.
+Altogether, these evaluations account for a small amount of the total score, but because these chairs can get pricey, we feel this is a valuable metric that deserves some attention.
 We are happy to report that the DX scored highly in this metric.

 During our user experience research, we did not find any commonly encountered issues or other problems.
-We also didn't find any major damage on this chair after testing it for quite a while, though we could see how some of the elastic bits on the neck pillow could start to wear with long-term use.
-Overall, we found this chair to be solidly built and the manufacturer's lifetime warranty for the frame and 2-year parts warranty reflects that.
+We also didn't find any major damage on this chair after testing it, though we could see how some of the elastic bits on the neck pillow may begin to wear with long-term use.
+Overall, we found this chair to be solidly built.

 Ease of Assembly

 This chair does not arrive fully assembled, which is the only reason it scores slightly lower than some of the other chairs in our test suite.
-That being said, it took us less than 15 minutes or so to have it unpacked and build.
+That being said, it took us less than 15 minutes to have it unpacked and built.
 We did find that a small plastic piece of the armrest arrived damaged, but it appears to be mainly cosmetic and was easily fixed with a small dab of super glue.
-We also liked that there was thorough documentation with pictures and even QR codes that you could scan and see assembly videos.
+We also liked that there was thorough documentation with pictures and even QR codes to scan and see assembly videos.

 All in all, this chair is a great value, matching much more expensive models in terms of comfort and adjustability.

-Overall, the DXRacer is one of our favorite chairs when shopping on a more restricted budget, earning it the Best Buy Award.
-This chair is by far the best you can get in its price range, though it might not be the right look for you.
-However, we highly recommend this chair if you are looking for a top-notch office chair without breaking the bank and don't mind the racecar driver aesthetic.
+The DXRacer is one of our favorite chairs when shopping on a budget.
+It's one of the best options in its price range, though it might not be the right look for you.
+However, we highly recommend it if you are looking to purchase a top-notch office chair without breaking the bank and don't mind the racecar driver aesthetic.
 I finished just behind some of our overall higher-scoring performers for a fraction of the price.
 While the DX is a little difficult to assemble, it is comfortable, durable, and highly adjustable.